davidmreed/ktema-org-zola/ktema/content/content/2022-02-19-dangers-anonymous-apex.md

 ## Better Approaches and Conclusions

-It's not at all my intention to say "One should never use the Developer Console", or tools like `sfdx force:apex:execute` that run Anonymous Apex".
+It's not at all my intention to say "One should never use the Developer Console", or "...tools like `sfdx force:apex:execute` that run Anonymous Apex".
 My takeaways, rather, are these:

 It's a good idea to be suspicious of the apparent ease and low barrier to entry of the Developer Console and Anonymous Apex tooling.
 You're still interacting with a complex software system and need to fully understand the context of the actions that you take, which can be highly unintuitive with these specific tools.
 In particular, if you're an Apex learner or early-career Salesforce developer, these tools may confuse you more than they help you learn.
 Pathologies that you observe in Anonymous Apex may not occur in real use, and vice versa; code that works fine in production may not even compile in Anonymous Apex!